raisingpixels/raisingpixels.github.io/content/posts/2025-07-17-devcontainer-guide/index.md

 **Works Everywhere**: This setup works identically whether you’re running locally (with Docker + Dev Containers extension) or in GitHub Codespaces.
 Codespaces even lets you code on your phone!
 Perfect for when you’re at the playground and suddenly figure out the solution to yesterday’s bug.

-## The Essential Parent Developer Devcontainer
+## The Essential Parent Developer Dev Container

 Here’s my battle-tested `.devcontainer/devcontainer.json` that I use across all my projects.
 Don’t forget to update your name and email in the `postCreateCommand` if you’re stealing this: